 The organization model describes the components of network management and their relationships.
-A representation of a two-tier model.
+Figure 3.2 shows a representation of a two-tier model.
 Network objects consist of network elements such as hosts, hubs, bridges, routers, etc. They can be classified into managed and unmanaged objects or elements.
 The managed elements have a management process running in them called an agent.
 The unmanaged elements do not have a management process running in them.
 For example, one can buy a managed or unmanaged hub.
 Obviously the managed hub has management capability built into it and hence is more expensive than the unmanaged hub, which does not have an agent running in it.
 The manager communicates with the agent in the managed element.

+Figure 3.2.
 Two-Tier Network Management Organization Model